 Salty is a brand new sex, dating, and relationship newsletter for women, trans, and non-binary people.
-We launched a five months ago with the mission to amplify truly modern conversations about all the fun stuff we talk about amongst ourselves (online dating, anal sex, polyamory, commitment, love, interracial dating, pregnancy sex, STDs, toys, pegging, sex work, and more.)
+We launched on March 8, 2018 with the mission to amplify truly modern conversations about all the fun stuff we talk about amongst ourselves (online dating, anal sex, polyamory, commitment, love, interracial dating, pregnancy sex, STDs, toys, pegging, sex work, and more.)

 We are succeeding in our mission.
-Just a ten months in, Salty has 47K instagram followers and is averaging 1.6 million views per month across platforms, which — for a volunteer-run, indie media startup (with zero capital) — is really fucking great.
+Just one year in, Salty has 65K instagram followers and is averaging 2 million views per month across platforms, which — for a volunteer-run, indie media startup (with zero capital) — is really fucking great.
 We’re Cosmo for the modern era – only we’re intersectional, body positive, pro sex work and queer inclusive.

 The numbers prove it: there’s a market for this kind of meaningful, modern, authentic content.

 The problem?
 The digital platforms don’t want us.

 Salty has been under attack since the day we launched.
 Within hours of sending our first email, we were banned from Mailchimp – without any explanation.
 We searched for alternatives: Constant Contact seemed promising, until reps called our editors personally with an itemized list of edits they’d require before allowing our email to go out.
 A number of other newsletter platforms flatout refused to have us.
 We considered porn mailing platforms, but realised that the emails wouldn’t make it past people’s inbox spam filters.
 (Consider how difficult it is for porn stars and sex workers to independently promote their work!)